Saeed-Altout/flexify-server/API_DOCUMENTATION.md

 ### Session-based Authentication (Recommended)

 The API uses HTTP-only cookies for session management.
-When you sign in or sign up, a session token is automatically set as a cookie.
+When you sign in or sign up, an access token is automatically set as a secure cookie.
+No user data or tokens are returned in the response body.
+When the session expires (15 minutes), the user is automatically logged out and cookies are cleared.

+**Session Details:**

+- `access_token`: HTTP-only cookie with 15-minute expiration
+- Session expires automatically after 15 minutes
+- Cookies are cleared on logout or session expiration
+- Secure in production with strict SameSite policy

-### Bearer Token Authentication
+### Bearer Token Authentication (Legacy)

-You can also use JWT tokens in the Authorization header:
+You can also use JWT tokens in the Authorization header for backward compatibility:

 ```
 Authorization: Bearer <your-jwt-token>
 ```

+**Note:** The auth guard will first check for cookies, then fall back to the Authorization header.

 ## 📋 API Endpoints